 Appraisals usually cost between $350 on average, and getting one doesn’t mean that a buyer’s lender won’t require a separate and independent appraisal before closing.
 But it can reduce some of the stress of pricing your home for sale since appraisers are licensed and trained for this work.

 Step 5: Arrange for professional photography

 A high quality camera with a wide angle lens is also essential to showcasing entire rooms rather than half or three-quarters of what’s there.
-For these reasons and more, professionally photographed homes can sell up to three weeks faster and bring in up to $11,000 more than their houses marketed without professional photos.
+For these reasons and more, professionally photographed homes can sell up to 50% faster than houses marketed without high-quality photos.

 In addition to professional photography, consider these add-ons to enhance your FSBO listing: